PLEASE READ EVERYTHING

 How do I apply for funding?

-Once your request is received, you should get an email from the Treasurer.
-Check your inbox and check your spam.
-This is not an automated email so don't expect it instantly.
-This email will be sent to every email included on the form, and will either request more information, or confirm that your request will be added to the agenda of the Club Funding Council (CFC) who will vote to either approve, reject, or amend your request.
+Once your request is submitted, make sure to keep an eye on both your email and Bulldog Connection, in case any questions arise.
+Failure to answer questions may prevent your request from being reviewed promptly.
 After the CFC meeting, The Treasurer will notify you as to what their decision was.
 Their decision is final, but you can submit another request for the same purchase if your previous request was denied or amended, or if you underestimated the cost and need more money.
 Make sure to include additional information.
 The same request will have the same result (more information on the CFC can be found HERE).
 If your request was denied or amended you will be given an explanation why.
 Requests over $1,000.00 go to the Executive Cabinet for final approval.
 Keep that in mind as it will add extra time to your request.

-The most important questions the CFC looks at when evaluating Grant Request are:
+The most important questions the CFC looks at when evaluating Grant Requests are:

 Describe the event and how it aligns with your organization's mission statement.
 The CFC wants to see that your event is in line with the mission statement on your club constitution.